-- A priest came down the road and passed by on the other side.
 The priest apparently feared ceremonial uncleanness – anyone who touched a corpse was considered unclean for seven days (Num.
-19:1 l).
+19:11).
 So, if the priest touched a dead body, he would not be able to perform his duties at the temple for a full week.
 But, the priest had probably finished his duties and was going back to Jericho; Jericho had a huge population of priests.
 But, this priest refused to help.

 Jesus asked the lawyer which of the men was a neighbor to the man who was injured.
 The lawyer replied, “The one who cared for the man” – The lawyer’s prejudice against Samaritans wouldn’t even allow him to utter the word “Samaritan.”
 Jesus told this man to go and do likewise.

 We must show love for our neighbors.
 In the great judgment scene, the King rewards those who gave to those in need (Matt.
 25:34-40).
 We must support the weak (Acts 20:35).
 God is well pleased with doing good and sharing (Heb.
 13:16).

 How will you be a neighbor?
 You could donate blood at the local blood bank.
 You could provide meals for those who have been hospitalized.
 You could give clothes to those whose house has burned.
 You can act when you see someone in need.
 You don’t have to wait for the church to act.
 You can act yourself.

 Without Christ in our lives, we can’t be the neighbor we should be.
 Will you be a good neighbor?

 This sermon was originally preached by Dr. Justin Imel, Sr., at the Owingsville church of Christ in Owingsville, Kentucky.